MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-common-data-service.md

 ## Visibility and access

-When you select **Change** you are presented with a list of environments.
-While you may see an environment in the list, it is the security role(s) in the environment that govern what you can do.
-For example, if you do not have read privileges you will not be able to see the tables and records in the environment.
+When you select **Change environment**, you're presented with a list of environments.
+Though you might see an environment in the list, the security role(s) in the environment govern what you can do in that environment.
+For example, if you don't have read privileges, you won't be able to see the tables and records in the environment.

 ## Power Apps data type mappings